K3DFD-Radio/PHL-MER-Group-PSWS/README.md

 The goal of the PSWS project is to create a geographically distributed, multi-instrument system for ground-based space environment measurements.
 Data from this node is aggregated into a central HamSCI database for space science research, specifically for analyzing phenomena like **Traveling Ionospheric Disturbances (TIDs)**.
 Technically, it is a Wide spectrum receiving system that reports data in multiple formats:  WSPR/FST4w and Doppler shift monitoring in the Digital RF DRF format.
 This data is useful for studying behavior of the ionosphere.

+WSPRDeamon itelf is a Linux-based service designed to operate as a reliable, autonomous appliance for amateur radio operators and researchers.
+Its primary function is to decode WSPR and FST4W spots from one or more Software-Defined Radios (SDRs) and reliably upload them to public databases like wsprnet.org.
+The project emphasizes high reliability, advanced features, and scientific data collection, going far beyond the capabilities of standard tools like WSJT-X. It is the 'engine' behind the Personal Space Weather System and has been developed by Rob Robinette at [WSPRDaemon](https://wsprdaemon.readthedocs.io/en/master/index.html).

 This repository documents the PHIL-MER PSWS Group's process in the building, configuration, maintenance, operation and ongoing improvement of it's HamSCI PSWS located in maidenhead grid FN20lb.

 ### Technology Stack and Target Radio Sources